ds4531kumar/React-OnlineShop/README.md

 As of June 2025, the latest stable version of React is 19.1.0, released in March 2025.

+What is JSX?
+JSX stands for JavaScript XML.
+JSX allows us to write HTML in React.
+JSX makes it easier to write and add HTML in React.

+Without JSX:

+const myElement = React.createElement('h1', {}, 'I do not use JSX!');
+const root = ReactDOM.createRoot(document.getElementById('root'));
+root.render(myElement);

+With JSX:

+const myElement = <h1>I Love JSX!</h1>;
+const root = ReactDOM.createRoot(document.getElementById('root'));
+root.render(myElement);

+React Components

+Components are independent and reusable bits of code.
+They serve the same purpose as JavaScript functions, but work in isolation and return HTML.
+Components come in two types, Class components and Function components.

+Class Component
+A class component must include the extends React.Component statement.
+This statement creates an inheritance to React.Component, and gives your component access to React.Component's functions.
+The component also requires a render() method, this method returns HTML.

+class Car extends React.Component {
+  render() {
+    return <h2>Hi, I am a Car!</h2>;
+  }
+}

+Function Component

+A Function component also returns HTML, and behaves much the same way as a Class component, but Function components can be written using much less code, are easier to understand

+function Car() {
+  return <h2>Hi, I am a Car!</h2>;
+}

+Props

+Components can be passed as props, which stands for properties.
+Props are like function arguments, and you send them into the component as attributes.

+function Car(props) {
+  return <h2>I am a {props.color} Car!</h2>;
+}

+const root = ReactDOM.createRoot(document.getElementById('root'));
+root.render(<Car color="red"/>);

+React Forms

 # Slice in react
 A slice is a portion of the Redux state and all the logic (actions + reducers) related to that portion, bundled together in one place.